MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/sdlc.md

 # Application development environments in Azure landing zones

-Development teams want limited interference with the ability to iterate quickly, while cloud governance and platform teams need to solve for organizational risk and security at scale.
-Azure landing zone design principles guide customers to adopt policy-driven governance.
-This governance provides foundational guard rails, while also delegating many controls to application teams.
-These applications teams design their workload using guidance from the [Azure Well-Architected Framework](/azure/well-architected/), then deploy and manage their own landing zone resources.
+Development teams want limited interference with the ability to iterate quickly, while cloud governance and platform teams need to solve for organizational risk, compliance, and security at scale.
+Azure landing zone's [design principles](/azure/cloud-adoption-framework/ready/landing-zone/design-principles) guide customers to adopt policy-driven governance and Subscription democratization as two key principles.
+These provide foundational guard rails, while also delegating many controls to application teams.
+These applications teams design their workload using guidance from the [Azure Well-Architected Framework](/azure/well-architected/), then deploy and manage their own landing zone resources; whilst being controlled by Azure policies assigned by the platform team.

 A key part of this approach is to provide sandbox resources for "semi-governed" resources that allow for application teams to explore technologies and capabilities.